Toxic Mother-In-Law: 5 Years Later

 Suddenly it seemed like there is a toxic MIL epidemic.
 Call FEMA, call CDC, call someone, because the toxicity is reaching dangerous levels!

-Moved by their sincerity, I wanted to offer some advice to the battered and emotionally drained daughters-in-law who reached out to me, but most of the time I only managed to offer a compassionate ear.
+Moved by their sincerity, I wanted to offer some advice to the battered and emotionally drained daughters-in-law, but I didn't know what to tell them.
+I was in the same boat as them.
+So I offered a compassionate ear.
 I figured, having your feelings validated can make a difference too, however small.

 Still, I tried to distill some sort of wisdom from my "monster-in-law" conundrum and to pass it on.